AdobeDocs/uix/src/pages/services/aem-assets-view/debug/index.md

 ---
 # Troubleshooting - AEM Assets View Extensibility

-The ability to get fast feedback and see if the code works as expected or not is crucial for rapid development.
+The ability to get fast feedback and see if the code works as expected is crucial for rapid development.
 A developer may connect locally running UI Extension to production AEM Assets View, link it to the correct AEM backend, and verify all changes before deployment and extension publication.

-## Run local environment
+## Running in local environment

 There are two options to run an extension locally:
 1. Complete local environment isolation.
 In this case, both the front-end code of your extension and the serverless actions run locally.
-This mode is enabled with `aio app dev` command.
+This mode is enabled with the `aio app dev` command.
-2. Partial isolation using `aio app run` command, when the extension still uses Adobe I/O Runtime and deploys server-side functions in Adobe cloud.
+2. Partial isolation using the `aio app run` command, where the extension still uses Adobe I/O Runtime and deploys server-side functions in Adobe cloud.

-For both options, the local development server with file change monitoring will be started to serve UI Extension front-end part.
+For both options, the local development server with file change monitoring will be started to serve as the UI Extension front-end part.

 Regardless of where the server-side handlers are running, in local containers or on I/O Runtime, the developer will be able to connect a debugger to trace script execution.